Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Results and Discussion

 In this chapter, we focus on the RKKY interaction of zero Fermi energy ($u_F=0$).
-Plugging the function $g\left(\omega,\mathbf{R}\right)$ of Eq.
+Plugging the function $g(\omega,\pm\mathbf{R})$ of Eq.
 (6) into the Eq.
-(7), the RKKY interaction contributed by $E_{sur}\left(\alpha=1,v_0=0\right)$ can be calculated numerically, as plotted in Fig. 4.
-For impurities deposited along $y$ axis, the interaction falls off as $1/R^{7/2}$ with the impurity distance $R$, which decays much more slowly than that of the bulk contributions ($1/R^5$)\cite{Weyl1,Weyl2,Weyl3}.
-More interestingly, the interaction $J$ exhibits an oscillation with the period $T_y=2\pi/k_0$.
-This oscillation is quite unexpected since the Fermi wave number here is $k_F=u_F/\gamma=0$ and no separated Weyl points are projected on $k_y$ axis.
-Noting that all oscillations of the RKKY interaction in previous works are usually induced by the finite Fermi wave number $k_F$\cite{graphene1,graphene2,graphene3,graphene4,graphene5,Weyl1,Weyl2,Weyl3,topo1,surface1,surface2,surface3,surface4,surface5,NLSM,alpha,semiDirac} or the splitting of the Weyl/Dirac points\cite{graphene1,graphene2,graphene3,graphene4,graphene5,Weyl1,Weyl2,Weyl3,surface4,surface5,NLSM,alpha}.
+(7), the RKKY interaction contributed by $E(k_\parallel<k_0,v_0=0)$ can be calculated numerically, as plotted in Fig. 4(a).
+For impurities deposited along $y$ axis, the interaction falls off as $1/R^{7/2}$ with the impurity distance $R$, which decays much more slowly than that of the bulk contributions ($1/R^5$) of WSMs\cite{Weyl1,Weyl2,Weyl3}.
+More interestingly, the interaction $J$ exhibits a peculiar oscillation, whose period $T_y=2\pi/k_0$ is determined by the distance $k_0$ between the band edge and the center $\mathbf{k_\parallel}=0$ of the band.
+This oscillation is quite unexpected since the Fermi wave number here is $k_F=u_F/\gamma=0$ and no separated Weyl points are located on $k_y$ axis.
+Noting that all oscillations of the RKKY interaction in previous works are usually induced by the finite Fermi wave number $k_F\neq 0$\cite{graphene1,graphene2,graphene3,graphene4,graphene5,Weyl1,Weyl2,Weyl3,topo1,surface1,surface2,surface3,surface4,surface5,NLSM,alpha,semiDirac} or the splitting of the Weyl/Dirac points\cite{graphene1,graphene2,graphene3,graphene4,graphene5,Weyl1,Weyl2,Weyl3,surface4,surface5,NLSM,alpha}.
+The underlying physics of the peculiar RKKY behavior here is attributed to the band-edge effect [i.e., the scattering behaviors (from $\mathbf{r_1}$ to $\mathbf{r_2}$) of the electrons near the band edge, as stated in Sec.
+III-A], which not only affects the decaying law but also determines the period of the oscillation.
+By detecting the period $T_y=2\pi/k_0$, the position of the band edge in momentum space can be accurately identified.